 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 We call makers for “makers” as their orders make the liquidity in a market.
 Takers are the ones who “take” this liquidity by matching makers’ orders with their own.

-At dYdX, takers are charged 0.075% per order.
+At dYdX, takers are charged the higher of (i) 0.30% (or 0.20% for certain contracts), and (ii) the variable gast cost.
 This is difficult to compare to the global industry average taker fees for regular centralized exchanges, as the instruments traded at the different exchanges are also different from each other.
-In any event, 0.075% is a fair fee.
+In any event, 0.30% seems extremely high to us.

-When it comes to the makers, their fee is -0.025%.
+When it comes to the makers, their fee is -0.025% (or 0.00%, dependent upon the contract).
 This essentially means that each maker get paid to trade.
 To clarify, let’s say that you are the maker in an order where you purchase cryptocurrency for USD 1,000.
 This means that instead of paying USD 1,000, you will only have to pay USD 997.50.
 This is a very competitive trait indeed.

 dYdX Withdrawal fees